 Tacubaya is a Mexico City neighborhood and a former city in its own right.
 As such, it's a universe of its own.
 The sites below are intended to guide you on a walking tour.

 The ancient city of Tacubaya was inhabited from about 450 BCE.
-These peoples were believed to have been Chichimeca.
-But as the area was mostly known for its strategic access to fresh water, there's little doubt that it changed hands multiple times.
+As the area was mostly known for its strategic access to fresh water, there's little doubt that it changed hands multiple times.

 Originally called Acozcomac, it was later renamed Atlalcuihaya, meaning “where water is gathered” in Nahuatl.
 "Tacubaya" is the Hispanicized version of this same name.